Berjaya Air: Fleet development

-Berjaya Air operated a fleet of ATR 72-500s and de Havilland Canada Dash 7-100 on several routes until 2014.
-The airline has since maintained its operators’ certificate by keeping a Bombardier Challenger 300, which is used for charter flights.
+Berjaya Air operated 2 ATR 72-500s and 4 de Havilland Canada Dash 7-100 on several routes until 2014.
+The airline has since maintained its operator's certificate by keeping a Bombardier Challenger 300, which is used for charter flights.

-The airline announced at the 2018 Singapore Airshow the purchase of two second hand ATR 42-500s.
+The airline announced at the 2018 Singapore Airshow the purchase of two second-hand ATR 42-500s.
 The aircraft will be used to launch flights from Redang to Kuala Lumpur and Singapore.

+Berjaya Air also ordered 2 ATR 72-600 in full business-class cabins at the 2023 Paris Air Show.
+With the first one arriving in February 2026 and another one set to arrive in October 2026.

+In May 2025, the airline ordered and acquired a Bombardier Global 6500 in the same month.
+It became the first Global 6500 to be registered in Malaysia.

+In May 2026, the airline ordered and acquired an ATR HighLine, which was the first such aircraft to be built and the aircraft's first customer.